-The cash flow statement provides insights into cash and cash equivalents originated by the Fund during the reporting period and the way in which this has been used.
+The cash flow statement provides insights into cash and cash equivalents originated by the Sub-fund during the reporting period and the way in which this has been used.
 Cash flows are split into investment activities and financing activities.

 The cash flow statement is prepared according to the direct method.
-The cash flow statement distinguishes between cashflows from financing activities, which relate to transactions with participants, and cashflows from investment activities, which relate to the operational activities of the Fund.
+The cash flow statement distinguishes between cashflows from financing activities, which relate to transactions with shareholders, and cashflows from investment activities, which relate to the operational activities of the Sub-fund.